 Works in Progress

 "Economic Considerations in Intimate Partner Violence" invited chapter in Geffner, Vieth, Vaughan-Eden, Rosenbaum, Hamberger, & White (Eds.)
-Handbook of Interpersonal Violence Across the Lifespan (Springer)
+Handbook of Interpersonal Violence Across the Lifespan (Springer) [Submitted]

-"Domestic Violence (Violence Against Women)" invited chapter in Berik & Kongar (Eds.)
+"Intimate Partner Violence" invited chapter in Berik & Kongar (Eds.)
 Handbook of Feminist Economics (Routledge)

-"Prevalence and Educational Outcomes of Teen Dating Violence"
+"Prevalence and Educational Outcomes of Teen Dating Violence" (with Norman Waitzman and Kris Campbell)

 "It's Not Just the Prices, Stupid: Interstate Differences in Real Inpatient Hospital Costs from HCUP Data" (with Norman Waitzman and Stephen Bannister)